|

 stage he moved to Inverness to train as an apprentice tailor.
 In Inverness, he worked as a master tailor with the father of

-his future wife, David MacGillivray, in his family business.
+his future wife Ann, David MacGillivray, in his family business.

-forms of the Church of Scotland.
-The witnesses to the wedding were Lauchlan Ferguson and John Grant, with the presiding minister
+Church of Scotland.
+The witnesses to the wedding were Lauchlan Ferguson and John Grant, with the presiding minister being

-wed couple lived at 17 Friars Street in Inverness, which is believed to be where the business was based.
-In the 1861 census
+couple lived at 17 Friars Street in Inverness, which is believed to be where the business was based.
+In the 1861 census John

-John is listed as head of the household, and his age is down as 24.
-In the column listed Blind, Deaf or Dumb?, there is a
+is listed as head of the household, and his age is down as 24.
+In the column listed Blind, Deaf or Dumb?, there is a tick,

-tick, so it is assumed he must have been slightly deaf.
-This may have been something to do with the tailoring business, as
+so it is assumed he must have been slightly deaf.
+This may have been something to do with the tailoring business, as also

-also listed are two other tailors with the same column ticked - David McGillivray, his father in law, and
+listed are two other tailors with the same column ticked - David McGillivray, his father in law, and Peter

-Peter Fraser, who may have been related to David's wife (she was formerly a Fraser).
-There were several other
+Fraser, who may have been related to David's wife (she was formerly a Fraser).
+There were several other Frasers listed

-Frasers listed at the house also, possibly relations - Ann (Peter's wife, aged 30), John
+at the house also, possibly relations - Ann (Peter's wife, aged 30), John (their son, aged

-(their son, aged 2) and Alex (another son, 10 months).
-There were also two lodgers - Hugh Fraser,
+2) and Alex (another son, 10 months).
+There were also two lodgers - Hugh Fraser, a 19 year

 John and Ann had three children whilst living in Inverness - Ann, David, Jessie and